lucapette/web/content/writing/estimations-done-right.md

 leaders tend to overestimate _everything_.
 It is only human to do so and, over time, teams just stop trusting the accuracy of their own estimates.

-The lack of trust in estimations is tragi-comically common in our industry and a good strategy is remove the process completely.
+The lack of trust in estimates is tragicomically common in our industry and a good strategy is to remove the process completely.

 If no one trusts estimates, what's the point, right?

-The problem is that whoever is asking for an estimate, be that product managers, the marketing department, the actual customers (that's the best option!), they ask because having a proper timeline is relevant to their work.
+Whoever is asking for an estimate – be that product managers, the marketing department, the actual customers (that's the best option!) – they do so because having a proper timeline is relevant to their work.

-So how does one find a balance between stakeholders needs and the hard truth that estimations are an unpleasant, non-sense, unproductive process?
+So how does one find a balance between stakeholders' needs and the hard truth that estimation is an unpleasant, nonsense, unproductive process?

-At latin class, the teacher would tell me _virtus in media stat_.
+At a Latin class, the teacher would tell me _virtus in media stat_.
 It translates to "virtue stands in the middle".
 It's the guiding principle that made me accurately estimate many projects over the course of my career.
-Bear with me, it'll be clear in a minute.
+Bear with me, it'll become clear in a minute.

-You _can_ design a process that removes estimations from your daily operations and still gives a good estimate to whoever needs it.
+You _can_ design a process that removes estimation from your daily operations and still gives a good estimate to whoever needs it.

-The key is to focus on what makes estimates hard: product development is often unpredictable therefore our estimation capabilities are bad.
+The key is to focus on what makes estimation hard: product development is often unpredictable therefore our estimation capabilities are bad.

 I invite you to take a minute or two to think about the situations in which you